stevemcghee/todo-app-go/IMPLEMENTATION_PLAN.md

 *   **Goal:** Protect the application from external threats and improve monitoring.
 *   **Tasks:**
+    1. Implement Workload Identity and use Secret Manager for database credentials, removing them from environment variables.
+    2. Update the Go application to fetch credentials from Secret Manager.
-    1. Use Terraform to provision a Google Cloud Load Balancer with Google Cloud Armor (WAF) to protect against DDoS and other attacks.
+    3. Use Terraform to provision a Google Cloud Load Balancer with Google Cloud Armor (WAF) to protect against DDoS and other attacks.
-    2. Implement a Content Security Policy (CSP) in the `index.html` template.
+    4. Implement a Content Security Policy (CSP) in the `index.html` template.
-    3. Integrate a security scanner (like `gosec` or `Trivy`) into the CI/CD pipeline.
+    5. Integrate a security scanner (like `gosec` or `Trivy`) into the CI/CD pipeline.
 *   **Risks Addressed:**
+    *   ✅ Insecure and Inflexible Configuration
     *   ✅ DDoS attacks or other security concerns

 ---

+### 3.5.
+Branch: `4.5-advanced-deployments` (Branches from `4-security-observability`)

+*   **Goal:** Implement multi-stage CI/CD and progressive delivery strategies for safer, more controlled deployments.
+*   **Tasks:**
+    1. Create a staging environment (separate GKE namespace or cluster) in Terraform.
+    2. Update CI/CD pipeline to deploy to staging first, then production.
+    3. Implement canary deployments using Flagger or native Kubernetes strategies.
+    4. Add deployment approval gates for production deployments.
+    5. Implement automated rollback on deployment failures or error rate spikes.
+    6. Add smoke tests and integration tests that run post-deployment.
+*   **Risks Addressed:**
+    *   ✅ Deployment-induced outages
+    *   ✅ Inability to quickly rollback bad deployments
+    *   ✅ Lack of deployment confidence and testing

+---

-### 4. Branch: `5-disaster-recovery` (Branches from `3-ha-scalability`)
+### 4. Branch: `5-disaster-recovery` (Branches from `4.5-advanced-deployments`)

-*   **Goal:** Prepare for a full regional outage.
-This is a more advanced, parallel track to the security work.
+*   **Goal:** Prepare for a full regional outage with multi-region deployment.
 *   **Tasks:**
     1. Update Terraform to be able to replicate the entire GKE and Cloud SQL setup in a second region.
     2. Configure the Cloud Load Balancer to manage traffic between the two regions, failing over if one region becomes unhealthy.